xlucn/xdg-xmenu/README.md

 The current branch is a Python rewrite of previous shell version of `xdg-xmenu`.
 It's a small python script to generate xdg desktop menu for [xmenu](https://github.com/phillbush/xmenu), a simple x11 menu utility.
 This Python version can also launch xmenu directly, due to a little faster execution time.

-**Important:** Since Imlib2 1.8.0, svg icons are supported.
-The python re-write assumes that you have installed the latest Imlib2.
-So the svg icons are not converted to png anymore, like the shell version.
+**Important:** Since Imlib2 1.8.0, svg icons are supported (but currently renders at low resolution).
+The python version assumes that you have installed the latest Imlib2.
+As a result, the svg icons are not converted to png anymore, unlike the shell version.
 If you don't have the latest Imlib2, use the shell version instead.

 The shell version is in `shell` branch of the git repository.